Alperens7/Alperens7/README.md

 ## Hi there I'm Alperen👋
-A passionate Jr. Full Stack Developer and AI enthusiast from Turkey.
+A passionate Jr. Full Stack Developer and AI enthusiast.

 🚀 About Me